 While most people are familiar with what a dentist does, they aren’t always aware of all the different dental specialties that exist.
 Just as medical doctors can specialize in treating different parts of the body, like the lungs, heart, or feet, dentists can also focus on an area of the mouth or specific types of treatments.

-If you have been referred to a periodontist, you may wonder what makes them different from a general dentist.
+If you have been referred to a periodontist in Miami, you may wonder what makes them different from a general dentist.
 Here’s what you need to know.

 What is a General Dentist?

 A general dentist gets a DDS (Doctor of Dental Surgery) or DMD (Doctor of Dental Medicine) depending on their educational program.
 Usually, they need to complete 3 years of undergraduate schooling, plus an additional 4 years of dental school.

 Once they have passed their board exam, dentists are able to provide dental care to their patients.
 General dentists offer many procedures, such as fillings, tooth whitening, crowns, bridges, dentures, extractions, and more.
 More specialized care, however, is typically performed by a dentist with advanced training in a specific type of dentistry.

 A miami periodontist is a dental specialist, having completed 3 additional years of training in caring for the gums and jaw.
 They take on complicated cases that involve gum disease, dental implants, and oral inflammation.